Your penis may shrink due to aging or some health conditions, including obesity and prostate surgery.

 After surgery, your doctor might suggest a treatment called penile rehabilitation.
 It means taking drugs for erectile dysfunction, like sildenafil (Viagra) or tadalafil (Cialis), and using a vacuum device to boost blood flow to your penis.

 Most men have trouble after surgery getting erections, which starves the tissues in the penis of oxygen-rich blood.
 Nourishing those sensitive tissues with fresh blood may prevent tissue loss.
 Not all studies show penile rehabilitation really works, but you may want to try.

 For Peyronie’s disease, treatments focus on reducing or removing scar tissue under the surface of the penis with medication, surgery, ultrasound, and other steps.
 There is one medication approved by the U.S. Food and Drug Administration for Peyronie’s called collagenase (Xiaflex).

-Penis shrinkage from Peyronie’s can’t be reversed.
-Your main concern will be reducing curvature to restore your sex life.
+Penis shrinkage from Peyronie’s can be reversed with various innovative surgical procedures, but your main concern will be reducing curvature to restore your sex life.